microsoft/BotFramework-WebChat/docs/LOCALIZATION.md

 ### New hooks to simplify internationalization

-`useLocalizerForXXX` hooks are added to simplify internationalization using Unicode CLDR data
+`useXXXFormatter` hooks are added to simplify internationalization using Unicode CLDR data

--  `useLocalizerForBytes` will format number of file size in bytes, into localized strings
+-  `useByteFormatter` will format number of file size in bytes, into localized strings
--  `useLocalizerForDate` will format date in absolute format, similar to `useLocalizeDate` but with updated function signature.
+-  `useDateFOrmatter` will format date in absolute format, similar to `useLocalizeDate` but with updated function signature.
 This hook do not use Unicode CLDR data
--  `useLocalizerForRelativeTime` will format time in relative format, using Unicode CLDR data
+-  `useRelativeTimeFormatter` will format time in relative format, using Unicode CLDR data
 -  `useLanguage` now accept options to return oral language instead of written language

 ## Appendix